cassar/flourish/README.md

 # README

-Flourish - a Universal Income Cooperative
+Universal Income Application

-This project used actioncable to refrash a live dashboard for number of contributors, and next dividend.
+This project centres around the idea of universal basic income.

+Members will make contributions, and the pool will be split evenly between members.